 Dr. James K. Min specializes in the diagnosis of coronary heart disease with multi-detector CT angiography.
 He also has expertise in the identification novel clinical risk factors that place individuals at higher risk for the development of coronary heart disease.
 Between 2010-2014 Dr. Min published 197 publications, with 93.4% in the Medicine category.
 He has an h-index of 40.
 He has 3,910 citations, a 3.59 FWCI and averages 19.8 citations per publication during this same time frame.
 49% of his publications appear in the top 10% most cited publications worldwide.
 Dr .
 Min has experience with international, national, and institutional collaboration having worked with 150 co-authors.
 He also has experience with single authorship.

-Professor of Medicine and Professor of Radiology, Weill Cornell Medical College, Cornell University; Attending Radiologist, New York-Presbyterian Hospital, New York, NY, United States
+Professor of Medicine and Professor of Radiology, Weill Cornell Medical College, Cornell University; Attending Radiologist, New York-Presbyterian Hospital, New York, NY, USA

-The Mosadegh lab uses interdisciplinary approaches to develop novel technologies for biomedical applications, particularly for cardiovascular diseases, cancer, and implantable/wearable therapeutics.
-The lab has specific interests in exploiting the properties of polymers and fluids to develop soft machines with integrated “smart” behaviors.
+Dr. Bobak Mosadegh uses interdisciplinary approaches to develop novel technologies for biomedical applications, particularly for cardiovascular diseases, cancer, and implantable/wearable therapeutics.
+His lab has specific interests in exploiting the properties of polymers and fluids to develop soft machines with integrated “smart” behaviors.
 These soft machines use technologies related to microfluidics, soft robotics, and 3D cell culture.
-Between 2010-2014 Dr. Mosadegh published 19 publications throughout various disciplines.
-He has an h-index of 13.
-He has 304 citations, a 2.75 FWCI and averages 16 citations per publication during this same time frame.
+As of 2017, Dr. Mosadegh published 42 publications throughout various disciplines.
+He has an h-index of 28, and over 2500 citations.
+From 2010-2014, Dr. Mosadegh has a 2.75 FWCI and averages 16 citations per publication during this same time frame.
 63.2% of his publications appear in the top 10% most cited publications worldwide.
-Dr. Mosadegh has experience with international, national, and institutional collaboration having worked with 86 co-authors.
+Dr. Mosadegh has experience with international, national, and institutional collaboration having worked with over 100 co-authors.

-Assistant Professor of Biomedical Engineering in Radiology, Dalio Institute of Cardiovascular Imaging, Department of Radiology, Weil Cornell Medical College, New York, NY United States
+Assistant Professor of Biomedical Engineering in Radiology, Dalio Institute of Cardiovascular Imaging, Department of Radiology, Weil Cornell Medical College, New York, NY, USA

 Dr. Dunham's research centers on the development and testing of novel cardiovascular medical devices.
 His lab employs the use of soft materials, 3D printing, biomimicry, functional materials and flexible electronics to develop devices and tests methods with embedded functionality, sensing and other unique functionalities.
 Since joining the Dalio Institute for Cardiovascular Imaging at Weill Cornell Medicine, these efforts have been focused primarily on cardiovascular medicine.
 Between 2010-2014, Dr. Dunham published 12 papers across various disciplines.
 He has an h-index of 8 and 335 citations during that period of time.